tsomielvis/movie-app/README.md

 ![Python](https://img.shields.io/badge/Python-3.9.6-blueviolet)     ![Framework](https://img.shields.io/badge/Framework-Flask-red) ![Frontend](https://img.shields.io/badge/Frontend-React-green) ![API](https://img.shields.io/badge/API-TMDB-fcba03)

 ## Overview  📋
-- The web app is built using React.js for the front-end and python's flask for the back-end.
+- The web app uses React.js for the front end and Python's Flask for the back end.
-- It enable user to search and go through various details (like mood, cast, genre, trailer, etc) 5000+ movies (these details are fetched using an API by TMDB also provided through the Dataset) .
+- It enables users to search and go through various details (like mood, cast, genre, trailer, etc) of 5000+ movies (these details are fetched using an API by TMDB also provided through the Dataset).
 - Based on the mood of the user, movies are recommended.
-The movies are fetched from the python-flask backend that uses local dataset and content-based filtering algorithm(Cosine-Similarity) for recommendating movies using Machine Learning.
+The movies are fetched from the python-flask backend that uses a local dataset and content-based filtering algorithm(Cosine-Similarity) to recommend movies using Machine Learning.
-- The web-app also allows user to get top movies filtered by genre (these are fetched using an TMDB api) .
+- The web app also allows users to filter top movies by genre (these are fetched using a TMDB Api).
-- The web app is responsive and can be used on mobile devies.
+- The web app is responsive and can be used on mobile devices.

 ![Maintenance](https://img.shields.io/badge/maintained-yes-green.svg) ![Website shields.io](https://img.shields.io/badge/website-up-yellow)